MatzoMT/cs1302-arcade/README.md

      differs from the plan you presented in your Deadline 1 reflection; if it helps, you may summarize your Git log for part of this description;
   2. The work you plan to complete before the next deadline; and
-  3. What steps have taken to try to resolve the issue you mentioned in your Deadline 1 reflection?
-Have you encountered any new problems?
+  3. What issues have you encountered while working on this project?

   **These changes, including your work in progress, must be committed and tagged in the `master` branch of your repository.**